DiegoCabreraN/STNet/README.md

 # Style Transfer Network

 This project contains a **Flask** Application to serve a Neural Style Transfer Model developed during a tutorial on Tensorflow's page.
+This project has a **Jupyter Notebook** with the Tensorflow tutorial step by step

 The purpose of this is to create a simplistic way to interact with the model.